FreshPorts/databases/README.md

-This repo contains the upgrade instructions to take a production FrsehPorts database and convert it to use git.
+This repo contains the upgrade instructions to take a production FreshPorts database and convert it to use git.

 The original instructions are at https://news.freshports.org/2021/01/01/git-database-upgrade-process/